Our products

 1. Desalt the cod well in advance (see specific section).
 The cod should be desalted but with a slight hint of residual salt.

-2. Infuse the saffron: lightly toast the saffron threads in a dry pan for 30 seconds and dissolve in 2 tablespoons of hot water.
+2. Infuse the saffron: lightly toast saffron threads in a dry pan for 30 seconds and dissolve in 2 tablespoons of hot water.
 Let steep for 10 minutes.
 The liquid will turn an intense golden-orange color.

 3. Prepare the batter: mix the flour with the egg, cold beer, paprika, saffron infusion, and a pinch of salt.
 The batter should have the consistency of liquid yogurt: neither too thick nor too thin.
 Let rest for 30 minutes in the refrigerator.